Culture Shock in Kyrgyzstan

 Expats will find that culture in modern-day Kyrgyzstan is heavily influenced by its proximity and historical ties to Russia.
 Everything from language and clothing, to the music played in buses and nightclubs bears Soviet influence.

-Most expats will find the mixture of unfamiliar Kyrgyz and Russian traditions and habits strange.
-The former Soviet Union was isolated for many years and as a result there are very few expats who will have encountered local behaviour.
-It follows that foreigners often experience a large degree of culture shock upon moving to Kyrgyzstan.
+Many new arrivals will find the mixture of unfamiliar Kyrgyz and Russian traditions and habits strange.
+The former Soviet Union was isolated for many years and as a result, there are very few expats who will have encountered local behaviour.
+It follows that foreigners often experience a large degree of culture shock in Kyrgyzstan.

 Women often wear heels, and sneakers and flats are rare in Kyrgyzstan’s bigger cities.
 For men, the prevailing clothing style is sleek and black.
 Despite the majority Muslim population, many stylish young women find ways to flaunt short skirts and tight dresses all year.

-One tip to remember is that wearing dirty shoes or any piece of clothing that is past its prime (no matter how comfortable or practical) will attract stares.
+One tip to remember is that wearing dirty shoes or any piece of clothing that is past its prime (no matter how comfortable or practical) may attract stares.